Panasonic G9 vs Canon 1D Mark IV

 Review summary: Panasonic G9 vs Canon 1D Mark IV

 So what is the bottom line?
 Is there a clear favorite between the Panasonic G9 and the Canon 1D Mark IV?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Panasonic Lumix DC-G9: